Work for the European Union

 Permanent & non-permanent positions

-As a national of an EU country, you are eligible for employment with the EU institutions which employ over 40,000 people – mainly in Europe, but also in offices around the world.
-To find out more what it is like to work for the European Commission, you visit the European Commission Civil Service Portal or watch this video:
+As a national of an EU country, you’re eligible for employment with the EU institutions, who employ over 40,000 people – mainly in Europe, but also in offices around the world.

-To apply, you usually have to enter an 'open competition'.
-These are managed centrally by the European Personnel Selection Office (EPSO.)
-We also offer presentations and workshops on EU careers, to find out the latest on these, please check our "Events"
+To apply, you’ll have usually have to enter an 'open competition'.
+These are managed centrally by the European Personnel Selection Office on behalf of the following institutions: